Lekuruu/chio.py/README.md

 print(f"Received packet '{packet.name}' with {data}.")
 ```

-You can also read & write from bytes directly, for example when using HTTP clients instead of TCP clients.
+You can also read & write from bytes directly, for example when using HTTP clients instead of TCP clients:

 ```python
 encoded = io.write_packet_to_bytes(chio.PacketType.BanchoLoginReply, info.id)
 packet, data = io.read_packet_from_bytes(b"...")